What Foods Can Dogs Not Eat?

 Our dog foods not only contain real meat but also our proprietary P.B.F Prebiotic Fiber Blend designed to create a healthy balance in your dog’s digestive tract.
 Based on 40 years of research and studies by the renowned scientist and expert in animal nutrition, Dr. George C Fahey, the P.B.F blend contains a superfood blend of high-quality fiber sources like quinoa, flaxseed, pumpkin, and more.

-In addition to fostering gut health and a healthy immune system, Lucy Pet’s Formulas for life dog foods also provide several other key benefits, including:
+In addition to fostering gut health and a healthy immune system, Lucy Pet’s Formulas for Life™ also provide several other key benefits, including:

 Lucy Pet’s dog foods are formulas you can depend on and feel proud to feed your furry best friend!